many-passwords/many-passwords/README.md

-# many-passwords
+# Many passwords

-Default password for each devices. 🐱‍💻 Leave a star if you like this project! ⭐️
+Default password for each devices. 🐱‍💻